Table of Contents

 FENDER FA-235E CONCERT – 380$

-The Fender FA-235E Concert is equipped with a combination of tonewoods, versatile electronics, and thoughtful design elements.
-It offers a guitar player seeking an electro-acoustic guitar that delivers a rich and dynamic tonal range, both unplugged and amplified.
-It has an affordable price tag coming with an acoustic guitar pickup that you’re looking for.
+The Fender FA-235E Concert has tonewoods, versatile electronics, and thoughtful design elements.
+It offers a guitar player seeking an electro-acoustic guitar that delivers a rich and dynamic tonal range, unplugged and amplified.
+It has an affordable price tag with the acoustic guitar pickup you want.
 It is one of the top-end affordable guitars.

 Key features